Data Privacy vs. Data Security: Definitions and Differences

 In summary, data privacy is about the right use and governance of data, while data security focuses on the protection of data.
 Both are vital in today’s data-driven world.
 In the next section, we demarcate the differences between data privacy and data security using a tabular view.

-What is the difference between data privacy and data security: A tabular view
+What is the basic difference between data privacy and data security?

 It’s about having the appropriate safeguards and controls in place to manage risks and protect the integrity, availability, and confidentiality of data.
 While both concepts aim to protect data, they do it from different angles: